Nomenclature

 Pest Management

 Hoary tansyaster is a host and/or food source for a variety of insects.
 It is the only confirmed host for a fruit fly (Neaspilota appendiculata), which feeds on its flower heads.
-In a study conducted in southern California, larvae damaged an average of 94% (range: 44-100%) of soft achenes after eggs of this insect were inserted into hoary tansyaster flower heads (Goeden 2000).
+In a study conducted in southern California, the fruit fly larvae damaged an average of 94% (range: 44-100%) of soft achenes after eggs of this insect were inserted into hoary tansyaster flower heads (Goeden 2000).
 Hoary tansyaster is also host to European aphids (Uroleucon erigeronense) (Jensen et al. 2010), scales (Acanthococcus cryptus) (Miller and Miller 1982), and sagebrush checkerspot butterflies (Chlosyne acastus) (Scott 1986 cited in Wahlberg 2001).
 The sagebrush checkerspot butterfly feeds on young leaf tissue (Cates 1980) and of 78 observations of the butterfly in the West, all were on hoary tansyaster (Cates 1981).
 In seed production plots at the IPMC, moth caterpillars (Cucillia spp.) fed on hoary tansyaster flowers but had little impact on plot-level seed production (Tilley et al. 2014).

 In central New Mexico, hoary tansyaster populations were damaged by heavy predation from purple-striped grasshoppers (Hesperotettix viridis) (Parker and Root 1981).
 Researchers observed hoary tansyaster along roadsides but not within the interior broom snakeweed (Gutierrezia sarothrae)-grassland community.
 When researchers transplanted hoary tansyaster into the interior habitats, only protected plants survived.
 One-third of unprotected plants were colonized by purple-striped grasshoppers within 12 hours, and all plants were colonized within 3 days.
 On average, unprotected plants were completely defoliated within 7.5 days.
 Of the protected hoary tansyaster plants, 77% produced flowers.
 Purple-striped grasshoppers were found on hoary tansyaster roadside populations, but factors limiting herbivore damage there were unknown (Parker and Root 1981).